ngoet/markdowndocs/README.md

   --exclude-dependencies
-                        If enabled, includes a list of dependencies for each module. [default: False] --exclude-code        If enabled, excludes the raw code for each function.
+                        If enabled, includes a list of dependencies for each module. [default: False] --exclude-code        If enabled, excludes the source code for each function.
                         [default: False]
   --version             Show version information and exit.
   -a, --all             Use this option to generate documentation for all